 Pros: At around $30, it's a great option for those who want a high-quality paring knife without breaking the bank.
 Additionally, the blade is sharp and precise, making it easy to handle all kinds of tasks, from peeling fruits and vegetables to trimming meats and poultry.

 Cons: Some users may find the knife a bit heavy.
 While there are people who like a heavy and stable knife, those who prefer lightweight knives might not appreciate this.

 Best Western-style Knife

 Italic is all about creating high-quality products at affordable prices, and this knife set is no exception.

-Every knife in Italic’s Forge 7-Piece Knife Set features a corrosion-resistant, German stainless-steel blade that can handle whatever’s on the chopping block.
+Every knife in Italic’s Real Forged German Stainless Steel 7-Piece Knife Set features a corrosion-resistant, German stainless-steel blade that can handle whatever’s on the chopping block.
 Store them on the corresponding magnetic bamboo block to maximize vertical space when they’re not in use.

 Pros: Durable, corrosion-resistant, and known for maintaining its edge.
 German steel is renowned for being heavy-duty and all-around more robust than other steel, thus making it perfect for any cooking task that comes your way.
 German forged steel blades are one of the most popular options around, with good reason.

 Cons: The magnetic block is a great addition to the set, but it does have its limitations.
 It is an amazing way to store your knives, but it is not fully magnetic across the whole block so you can only store it vertically.